rust-lang/cargo/src/doc/src/reference/semver.md

   [`#[cfg(accessible(..))]`][cfg-accessible] features which provide an opt-in mechanism for new features.
 These are currently unstable and only available in the nightly channel.
+* Use [`package.rust-version`] to declare your package’s compatibility.
+  This allows `cargo update` to avoid introducing an incompatible update.

 ### Possibly-breaking: changing the platform and environment requirements {#env-change-requirements}